VarunNair2403/ops-anomaly-triage-agent/README.md

+## Overview
-# Ops Anomaly Triage Agent

-An internal AI agent that scans recent operational incidents from a SQL database, summarizes patterns, classifies overall severity (low/medium/high), and triggers Slack/Jira alerts so ops and engineering teams can triage faster.
+Ops Anomaly Triage Agent is a small internal AI agent that scans recent operational incidents from a SQL database, summarizes patterns, classifies overall severity, and triggers alerts to downstream tools (Slack now, Jira next).
+It is meant to mimic the kind of self‑service AI agents that infra and SRE teams use to reduce noise and speed up incident response.

-## What it does

-- Pulls recent incidents from a SQLite/Postgres database
-- Uses an LLM to summarize patterns and classify severity
-- Sends a formatted alert to Slack (and optionally creates Jira tickets)
-- Exposes a simple CLI (and later API) to run triage on-demand or on a schedule
+Today, the project includes:
+- A SQLite schema and seed script for synthetic incident data
+- A Python service that can read incidents and call an LLM
+- A basic agent loop that can be extended with notifications, configs, and evaluations